Altonhe/RProxy2/README.md

 # Introduction

-A simple magisk module to achive local reverse proxy,so you can accsess discord&steamcommunity etc.It use [caddy2](https://github.com/caddyserver/caddy/releases) as a local reverse proxy  transfer data to specified server
+A simple magisk module to archive local reverse proxy,so you can access discord&steam community pixiv etc .It use [caddy2](https://github.com/caddyserver/caddy/releases) as a local reverse proxy to  transfer data to specified server

 ### Requirements
 * [TrustmeAlready](https://github.com/ViRb3/TrustMeAlready)

 ## Install

-This module is still on developmentm,You can install by follow this steps
+This module is still on development,You can download it in release

 **make sure you have installed** **[edxposed](disable SSL verification) and [magisk](https://github.com/topjohnwu/Magisk/releases)**